-I want to take a minute and dedicate a page to explaining more about my style and how it gets categorised.
-There are a lot of buzz words surrounding various styles of wedding photography, including the ever misused ‘wedding photojournalist’.
+There are lot's of buzz words surrounding the various styles of wedding photography, including the ever misused term, wedding photojournalist.

 So, what is wedding photojournalism?
 Wedding photojournalism is about telling the true story of the wedding day, photographic coverage is discreet and there is no interference or direction from the photographer.
 Wedding photojournalists won’t ask you to strike a pose nor will they take you away from your guests for several hours to take traditional, staged wedding photos.

 Wedding photojournalism, contrary to what most wedding photographers will portray in their portfolios, is not photographing headshots of smiling guests from fifty yards away, nor is it only a series of moody black and white wedding pictures.
 Far from it.
 Being a good photojournalistic wedding photographer requires the artist to work close to the action.
 This intimacy helps him or her to understand the atmosphere of not just an event, but an individual moment or interaction.
 This closeness means that conversation can be understood, punchlines predicted and relationships appreciated.

 Personally, I use small cameras and relatively wide-angle lenses for my wedding photojournalist work (aka reportage, documentary), this approach not only allows me to work very close to people, but I can do so discreetly.
 It's not just about cameras and lenses though, body language is also exceptionally important.
 A combination of these elements, plus years of experience photographing hundreds of weddings, means that I look and act similar to a wedding guest.
 As such, the real wedding guests tend to ignore me, which is ideal!